SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Switch
 ~~~~~~

-The :doc:`BasicTypes` section showed how switch statements can be used to consider the values of an enumeration.
+Switch statements consider several possible values of the same type,
-Switch statements aren't just confined to enumerations, however –
+and execute different code depending on the value that is matched.
-in Swift, they can be used to match any type of value at all.
+They provide an alternative approach to the ``if else`` statement for responding to multiple states.

 The following example matches a ``UnicodeScalar``,
 and determines if it represents a number symbol in one of four languages.